DEFRA/defra-ai-sdlc/workflow/workflow-documentation-feedback.md

 LLMs can generate complex visual aids to support documentation, improving clarity and understanding.
 Examples include:

-- **Sequence Flow Diagrams**: Use tools like Mermaid or similar to depict workflows, interactions, and dependencies clearly.
+- **Sequence Flow Diagrams**: Use Mermaid to create diagrams that show, for example:
+  - API request/response flows
+  - User authentication processes
+  - Data transformation pipelines
-- **Conceptual Data Models**: Visualise database schemas, entity-relationship diagrams, and other structural elements to provide a comprehensive understanding of the system.
+- **Conceptual Data Models**: Visualise system architecture using, for example:
+  - Database schema diagrams
+  - Service interaction maps
+  - Component dependency graphs

 These visuals help developers, stakeholders, and the LLM itself to contextualise the system's design and logic effectively.